 How Does Poor Pricing Strategy Affect Walmart’s Success?

 Pricing plays a direct role in sales performance on Walmart Marketplace.
 Walmart is known for its “Everyday Low Prices” promise, so sellers who set prices too high lose the Buy Box, while those who set prices too low sacrifice profit margins.
+Keeping track of overall Walmart marketplace selling costs allows sellers to maintain competitive pricing while still protecting their margins.

 Walmart also uses automated price checks, and repeated violations can lead to listing suppression or account penalties.